osxmidi/LinVst3/README.md

 This LinVst3 folder needs to be placed within the VST3 SDK main folder (the VST3_SDK folder or the VST3 folder that contains the base public.sdk pluginterfaces folders etc)

-Then change into the LinVst3 folder and run make
+Then change into the LinVst3 folder and run make and then sudo make install Then use the batch name conversion utilities (in the convert/binaries folder) to name convert linvst3.so to the vst3 plugin names ie first select linvst3.so and then select the ~/.wine/drive_c/Program Files/Common Files/VST3 folder

 Currently builds ok with the vstsdk3613_08_04_2019_build_81